moiSentineL/moisentinel.github.io/src/pages/Workout Routine.md

 - Instead of focusing on reps and sets, focus more on tempo, form and controlled movement.
 That's more important.
 - You gotta track your weight.
-	- Mine stays around 65-66kg.
+	- My weight (as of April, 2026) stays around 61kg
-	- I don't if that's normal, though it used to be 66-67kg not so long ago.
+	- Compared to 66-67kg a year ago.
 	- So, improvement?
 - Recovery is important.
 You gotta rest your muscle groups both during workouts and after.

 Thanks to [u/elrond_lariel](https://old.reddit.com/user/elrond_lariel) and his amazing [reddit post](https://web.archive.org/web/20250803124159/https://old.reddit.com/r/naturalbodybuilding/comments/fivvhv/the_quarantine_workout_template/) (my routine is based off of that), [Renaissance Periodisation](https://www.youtube.com/@RenaissancePeriodization) and my parents.